 What is brine waste treatment?

-By definition, brine waste treatment is a set of one or more processes used to separate out salts and other contaminants out from the liquid water content of a brine effluent stream.
-Waste brines can arise from use as process liquids or ingredients in manufacturing, from use as regenerants for ion exchange (IX) resins, and as byproducts of various industrial processes, including desalination, boiler and cooling tower feedwater treatment, reverse osmosis (RO), and acid mine drainage, among others.
-Because brines are used in such a wide variety of applications, waste brine treatment strategies are often highly individualized, drawing on a number of different technologies and processes.
+By definition, brine waste treatment is a set of one or more processes used to separate out contaminants and/or adjust the salinity of a brine effluent stream.
+Waste brines can arise from use as process liquids or ingredients in manufacturing, from use as regenerants for ion exchange (IX) resins, and as byproducts of various industrial processes, including desalination, boiler and cooling tower feedwater treatment, reverse osmosis (RO), energy recovery such as fracking and acid mine drainage, among others.
+Because brines are used in such a wide variety of applications, waste brine treatment strategies may draw on a number of different technologies and processes.

 Why treat brine waste prior to disposal?